 Why replace your programmable thermostat with a smart one?
 There are many good reasons, but one of the best is that it uses next-generation technology and the applications used to manage these devices allow for greater personalization as well as more potential energy savings.
 Even if they are more expensive than programmable thermostats, they can be a wise choice because they generate more savings thanks to their customizable features.

-Hilo's new smart energy service is the only service of its kind that gives customers cash rewards when they take on the challenge of reducing their consumption during peak winter periods.
+The smart thermostats included in the Hilo smart home service help you save up to 15% on your annual electricity bill.
+What’s more, Hilo is the only service that gives customers cash rewards when they take on the challenge of reducing their consumption during peak winter periods.

 Adaptation to frequent schedule changes

 If your hours are fairly irregular or you are often away on business, smart thermostats can set the temperature based on your absences.